Symphony No. 2 (Bax): Overview

 The opening movement is noted for its complex orchestration.
 The orchestra is unusually large for Bax, with the organ used solely for pedals to add a dark effect.
 The thematic material for the entire symphony is laid out in the Molto moderato introduction of the first movement.
 The Allegro moderato section which follows is a further development of the introductory material, as is the more lyrical second subject.
 The movement ends with the sonorous theme which was first stated by the lower woodwinds at the beginning of the symphony.
 A typical performance of this movement lasts 16 minutes.

 The second movement begins with an ostinato on harp and the flutes, which eventually develops into a beautiful melody that forms a basis for the development of the movement.
 A quotation of Bax's tone poem In Memoriam is used, and motifs are quoted from the opening movement of the symphony.
 A typical performance of this movement lasts 12 minutes.

 The final movement continues to use the main thematic material, with a short Poco largamente introduction followed by a fast, furious Allegro feroce section.
 A direct quotation from the first movement is used, the main climax of the piece is reached just before the epilogue in which the symphony fades into unresolved tranquility.
 A typical performance of this movement lasts 11 minutes.

+A Closer Look at the Score

+This symphony is luxuriantly and brilliantly orchestrated.
+The composer's palette is expansive, but it is expertly deployed.
+The composer's inclusion of an instrument into the fabric of the piece is to exploit the subtle musical ambience that the instrument provides, and in this manner we are treated to a remarkable rainbow of mood and nuance throughout the piece.

+First Movement

+The first movement opens nearly in silence, as if the sound is emerging from the morning fog.
+After some initial rumblings we are presented the main theme by the woodwinds:

+Further presentation of this theme with embellishment continues and pace picks up and we are then presented a 2nd theme this time by the clarinets: